SeleniumHQ/seleniumhq.github.io/GOVERNANCE.md

 or has to deal with lawyers.
 Typically the PLC will discuss the topic with the rest of the community, and then a voting session will take place.

 PLC seats are not time-limited.
-Only one person may be affiliated with the any given employer can be on the PLC at a time.
+Only one person may be affiliated with any given employer can be on the PLC at a time.
 The PLC member count should be always odd so that no votes are ever tied, an ideal minimum number is 5.
 PLC members should also be active members of the community.